Ashhas/miniature-tb-game/README.md

 # miniature-tb-game
-Simple Turned Based battle game.
-Meant for practice with BloC States
+Simple state management practice in the form of turned-based game